remix-run/remix-website/data/posts/remix-vs-next.md

 Imagine the product team comes to you and says the home page is changing to display similar products to what the user has purchased in the past instead of a set list of products.

 Like the search page, SSG is out the door.
-This has to be dynamic.
-Now you've got a network waterfall chain killing your perf.
-SSG has a limited set of use-cases.
-The moment you want to display personalized information, it's over.
+SSG has a limited set of use-cases, the moment you want to display personalized information your performance is gone.

 For Remix, this is just a different database query on the backend.